mehtab-alam/RSE_Disease_Dataset/README.md

 ## Configuration

+1. You should have logs folder in your **root** directory of application.
+2. The logs folder must be empty before running the application.

 ## Installation
-There are few Python packages that are needed to install for running the GeoX demo application
+There are few Python packages that are needed to install before running application

 1. Install spacy for natural language processing (NLP) tasks
 ```sh